 To gain true focus may be one of the most wonderful gifts one could receive.

-A choice that will bring me further from or closer to the person I want to be, the life I want to lead, and the dreams I want to achieve.
+A choice that will bring me further from or closer to the person that I want to be, the life that I want to lead, and the dreams that I want to achieve.

 Big Mac, or salad?
 Facebook, or family?
 Living to die, or dying to live?

 The choice, as it always has been, is up to you.

 ~Originally posted on Rah’s Mirror 03/10/2017